dave-ai/Model_disease_spreading-/README.md

 # Model_disease_spreading-
+MATLAB model simulating the spreading of a disease in a population.
+The model implements a population in which each individual is resembled by a state machine, transitioning in between health stati based on the different stages of the infection.
+The model and its assumptions are currently tailored on the data available at March 2020.

 ## 1) BASIC RATIONALE
 MATLAB model of the spreading of a disease in a population.
 The model implements a population in which each individual is resembled by a state machine, transitioning in between health stati based on the different stages of the infection.
 The model is currently tailored on the data and on the possible outcomes that the Covid-19 infection might cause.
+# Current model assumptions
+a) The people who get the virus and heal become immune and cannot get the virus a second time

 ## 2) HEALTH-STATUS STATE MACHINE DESCRIPTION